Ultimate Bloomington Real Estate Investing Guide for 2026

 Property Values

-Lenders like to find as much equity in the collateral as possible.
-This improves the likelihood that a potential foreclosure sale will make the lender whole.
-Appreciating property values help improve the equity in the house as the homeowner reduces the amount owed.
+The more equity that a homeowner has in their property, the better it is for their mortgage lender.
+This improves the likelihood that a potential foreclosure liquidation will make the lender whole.
+Rising property values help improve the equity in the house as the homeowner reduces the balance.

 Property Taxes